SnehaRamisetti/DevOps_Practice/README.txt

-using git commands on html files
+using git commands on html files. and also making some changes